Windows Tweaks Logo Microsoft PC-Hilfe - 02 blue red

 Before downloading Classic Shell, the following system requirements must be met: The PC should be running one of the following operating systems: Windows 7, Windows 8, Windows 8.1 or their server versions (both 32- and 64-bit versions are supported).

-Once the free software has been installed on the Website of the manufacturer has been downloaded and started, you must first accept the license agreements.
+After downloading and starting the free software on the manufacturer's website, you must first accept the license agreement.

-The program modules are then selected: To restore the start menu and the window look, click on the "Classic Start Menu" module.
+The program modules are then selected: The "Classic Start Menu" module must be clicked to restore the start menu and the window look.

-After selecting the desired module(s), simply click on "Next", then on "Install" - and you have the usual start button at the bottom left.
+After selecting the desired module(s), simply click on "Next", then on "Install" - and you will have the familiar start button at the bottom left again.

 Classic Shell also ensures that the tile view of Windows 8 is automatically skipped and you start directly with the "old" desktop view.